coste-v/kubernetes_infra_tutorial/Part2.md

 ![context](images/part2/local-dummy-api.png)

-Again, this is "normal".
-Let's see the python code :
+Again, this is "normal" locally because the redis server doesn't exists.

 If it's working fine, let's move on to our deployment !
 First, let's have a look at our deployment file :